-- While connecting the wires, please strictly follow the wiring diagram. - The refrigerant circuit can become very hot.
-Keep the interconnection cable away from the copper tube. - 4.
-Clamp down the cable with the cable clamp.
-The cable must not be loose or pull on the u-lugs. - 5.
-The display box needs to be installed in the electric control box, the display box needs to be installed inside the electric control, stuck on the electric control box sheet metal clips.
+- While connecting the wires, please strictly follow the wiring diagram. - The refrigerant circuit can become very hot.Keep the interconnection cable away from the copper tube. - The holes on cover of the electronic control box must be threaded through with armored wires.

+- 4. Clamp down the cable with the cable clamp.
+The cable must not be loose or pull on the u-lugs. - You need to pass the wire through the knock-down hole on the electric control box.